Battle of Colonia del Sacramento (1826): Final actions

-After the attack on March 1, Brown, in order to save ammunition and hoping for the aid of Lavalleja's troops, ordered his ships only to shoot 6 shots each during daytime and to practice assaults on the port at night, as to keep the Brazilians in constant state of alert.
-Lavalleja finally arrived on March 11 and presented himself aboard Brown's flagship, excusing himself for his previous lack of initiative and telling Brown he could count on his help with 1,700 men and 12 cannons to attack Colonia del Sacramento.
-However, concerned with Lavalleja's indecisiveness, Brown told him he had received orders on March 8 to abandon the attack.
+After the attack on 1 March, in order to save ammunition and hoping for the aid of Lavalleja's troops, Brown ordered his ships only to fire 6 shots each during daytime and to practice assaults on the port at night, as to keep the Brazilians in a constant state of alert.
+Lavalleja finally arrived on 11 March and presented himself aboard Brown's flagship, excusing himself for his previous lack of initiative and telling Brown he could count on his help with 1,700 men and 12 cannons to attack Colonia del Sacramento.
+However, concerned with Lavalleja's indecisiveness, Brown told him he had received orders on 8 March to abandon the attack.

 Aftermath

-Admiral Rodrigo Ferreira Lobo was replaced by Rodrigo Pinto Guedes, who reached Montevideo on March 12, but only assumed command of the Brazilian fleet in the Río de la Plata on May 12.
+Admiral Rodrigo Ferreira Lobo was replaced by Rodrigo Pinto Guedes, who reached Montevideo on 12 March, but only assumed command of the Brazilian fleet in the Río de la Plata on 12 May.
 Ferreira Lobo had earned the distrust and anger of both the Brazilian sailors in the theater of operations and the court in Rio de Janeiro due to his excessive passiveness and lack of initiative in dealing with the Argentines.

 On 14 March, two days, therefore, after Pinto Guedes arrived in Montevideo, admiral Brown, fearing that the new Brazilian admiral would be more aggressive than his predecessor, decided to abandon the attack on Colonia del Sacramento, sailing back to Buenos Aires that same day.
 A Brazilian squadron consisting of 18 ships was stationed near the San Gabriel islet waiting for Brown in order to attack him, but he managed to sail past it, safely reaching Buenos Aires.